taranjitsinghb/OpenBB.jl/README.md

 # OpenBB
-An open and modular Branch and Bound framework written in Julia version 0.1.0
+An open and modular Branch and Bound framework written in Julia.
+* version 0.1.0

 ## The Idea
 Those are the driving ideas behind this project: